Afzaaqilah21/flight-delay-analysis/README.md

 3. Analyze trends and patterns in delays and cancellations by airline, route, day, and hour.
 4. Build interactive dashboards to visualize delays, cancellation rates, and high-risk routes for easy decision-making.

+## Key Metrics

+1. Total Flights
+2. Delayed Flights
+3. Delay Rate (%)
+4. Cancellation Rate (%)
+5. Peak-Hour Congestion
+6. High-Risk Routes

 ## Skills
-SQL: CTEs, Aggregate functions, CASE Statements, Date & Time Functions
+- SQL: CTEs, Aggregate functions, CASE Statements, Date & Time Functions
-PowerBI: DAX, Writing functions, ETL, Data visualisation, Data Modelling
+- Power BI: DAX, Writing functions, ETL, Data visualisation, Data Modelling

 ## Result and Recommendation
 The analysis identified peak hours and high-traffic routes with the highest delay and cancellation rates.
 Key metrics such as overall delay rate, route-specific delay rates, and cancellation percentages were calculated, revealing patterns like specific airlines or days of the week prone to higher disruptions.
 Interactive dashboards provided decision-makers with clear visualization of critical operational bottlenecks.

 To reduce delays and cancellations, flight scheduling should be optimized during peak hours, and additional resources such as crew and gates should be allocated to high-traffic routes during congestion periods.

+### How to Use
+1. Clone the repository.
+2. Load the flight dataset into Power BI or SQL environment.
+3. Use provided SQL queries to clean, transform, and calculate key metrics.
+4. Open the Power BI dashboard to explore interactive visuals.